fabiolimace/abow/README.md

 *   `<EOL>`: is a symbol for the end of line.
 *   'NA': is a missing value borrowed from R language.

-If a token has only 1 character and this character is an uppercase letter, then this token is treated as a capitalized word; for example, the word "É" is a capitalized word.
+If a token has only 1 character and this character is an uppercase letter, then this token is treated as a capitalized word.

 Only line endings (\n) and tabs (\t) separate records and fields, respectively.
 No quotes are used, despite Github complaints about ["unclosed quoted fields"](https://docs.github.com/pt/repositories/working-with-files/using-files/working-with-non-code-files).
 If you are curiouse aboute TSV files, [read this](https://github.com/eBay/tsv-utils/blob/master/docs/comparing-tsv-and-csv.md).